 Field hockey carries risks of injury like many team contact sports.
 With two goalies and twenty players running around a field with hard sticks and swinging at a hard plastic ball, it is inevitable that players will occasionally get hurt.

-The most common hockey injuries are sprains and ligament and muscle tears.
+The most common entertainment things like vintage lawn darts for sale you can use for your fun & entertainment, and hockey injuries are sprains and ligament and muscle tears.
 Stick or ball contact can cause fractures.
-Contact to the head or face can break teeth, cause eye injuries or concussion.
+Contact to the head or face can break teeth, and cause eye injuries or concussion.